Admin Panel

 - Scan with any TOTP authenticator app (Google Authenticator, Microsoft Authenticator, Authy)

-- Enter the 6-digit verification code to confirm
+- Enter the 6-digit code to confirm

-MFA Details
+MFA details

 Audit Log Viewer